teamgram/teamgram-server/README.md

 ### TODO

 ## Feedback
-Please report bugs, concerns, suggestions by issues, or join telegram group [Telegramd中文技术交流群](https://t.me/cntelegramd) Or [Telegramd](https://t.me/entelegramd) to discuss problems around source code.
+Please report bugs, concerns, suggestions by issues.

 ## Notes
 Chatengine is not a commercial project, only supports mtproto API layer 86, and only supports private chats and small groups.